Shahul-Hameed-T/Brick-Breaker/README.md

 # Brick-Breaker
 This game is developed using Java programming language.
-And I have used Swing and awt packages for GUI.
+Swing and awt packages have been used for GUI.

 In this game there are totally 21 Bricks , a Ball and a Paddle.
 The Left and Right arrow keys are used to move the paddle.
 If the ball hits the paddle ,It will reflects to the opposite direction.